zjc062/mind-vis/README.md

 ```

 ## Download data and checkpoints
-Due to size limi and license issue, the full fMRI pre-training dataset (required to replicate **Stage A**) needs to be downloaded from the [Human Connectome Projects (HCP)](https://db.humanconnectome.org/data/projects/HCP_1200) offical website.
+Due to size limit and license issue, the full fMRI pre-training dataset (required to replicate **Stage A**) needs to be downloaded from the [Human Connectome Projects (HCP)](https://db.humanconnectome.org/data/projects/HCP_1200) offical website.
 The pre-processing scripts are also included in this repo.

 We also provide checkpoints and finetuning data at [FigShare](https://figshare.com/s/94cd778e6afafb00946e) to run the finetuing and decoding directly.
-Due to the size limit, we only release the checkpoints for Subject 3 and CSI4 in the GOD and BOLD5000 respectively.
+Due to the size limit, we only release the checkpoints for Subject 3 and CSI1 in the GOD and BOLD5000 respectively.
 Checkpoints for other subjects are also available upon request.
 After downloading, extract the ```data/``` and ```pretrains/``` to the project directory.

 ## SC-MBM Pre-training on fMRI (Stage A)